n-califano/n-califano.github.io/_posts/2024-10-27-tryhackme-overpass-2-hacked-room.md

 Basically when someone tries to access the backdoor is prompted for a password.
 The password provided is then concatenated with the salt value and hashed, if the hash matches the hash saved in the backdoor program the authentication is successfull.
-Keep in mind that the default hard-coded hash seen earlier can be overridden by a command line parameter, and that is exactly what the **./backdoor -a** command did.
+Keep in mind that the default hard-coded hash seen earlier can be overridden by a command line argument, and that is exactly what the **./backdoor -a** command did.
 You saw this command in the pcap analysis.
 So the hash you are interested in is the following: